 We offer small grants for faculty and doctoral students to support their training and certification in digital research and teaching methods.
-Grants of up to $1200 may be used to offset travel, lodging, and tuition expenses incurred while attending classes at the DH Summer and Winter Institutes and other programs.
+Grants of up to $1200 may be used to offset travel, lodging, and tuition expenses incurred while attending classes at the DH Summer Institute and other programs.

 We provide support for digital humanities projects in the early stages of development, assisting faculty researchers to structure their projects soundly, identify existing digital tools and resources, coordinate with librarians and technology specialists on campus, estimate project costs and duration, and prepare effective grant proposals.